werbenhu/digo/README.md

 > Note: Go version `1.20+` is required.

-**A Golang tool that implements dependency injection through annotations.**
+**An annotation-based tool for compile-time dependency injection in Golang.**

 ## Features
 - Use annotations in comments.